 In this article, we will guide you through the world of underwater welding.
 You will discover what underwater welding types are, how it functions, and the various welding processes employed in this unique line of work.
 As we dive deeper, you will also gain insights into the life of saturation divers and the inner workings of saturation chambers.

 So, let’s dive in and immerse ourselves in the extraordinary world of underwater welding.

-What is underwater welding?
+What is Underwater Welding?

-The welding which is done on the land and that done underwater follows similar technology; however, an underwater welder has to work submerged deep under the water, at elevated pressures, adverse conditions, and inbuilt dangers associated with this profession.
+The welding done on the land and that done underwater follows similar technology; however, an underwater welder has to work submerged deep under the water, at elevated pressures, adverse conditions, and inbuilt dangers associated with this profession.
 Hence, strict safety precautions are very important.

-Types of underwater welding
+Types of Underwater Welding

 When underwater welding is carried out in a specially fabricated enclosure called ‘habitats’ (hyperbaric chamber/enclosure) placed under the water, it is called dry underwater welding.
 Dry underwater welding is also called hyperbaric welding since the welding process is performed at elevated pressure in a sealed chamber filled with a mixture of gas (normally helium and oxygen).

-Most welding processes such as shielded metal arc welding (SMAW), flux-cored arc welding (FCAW), gas tungsten arc welding (GTAW), gas metal arc welding (GMAW), plasma arc welding (PAW) could be performed at hyperbaric chamber; however, GTAW (gas tungsten arc welding) is typically used for dry underwater welding.
+Most welding processes such as shielded metal arc welding (SMAW), flux-cored arc welding (FCAW), gas tungsten arc welding (GTAW), gas metal arc welding (GMAW), plasma arc welding (PAW) could be performed at hyperbaric chamber; however, GTAW is typically used for dry underwater welding.

 Presently dry hyperbaric welding is limited up to 400 meters (1312 feet) of water depth, and experiments are in progress for increasing the depth.
 The limitations are the physiological capability of underwater welders to operate the welding equipment at that pressure and the construction of a hyperbaric chamber for such water depths.